AKSW/docs.ontowiki.net/ontowiki/Editing_Creating_Merging_Documentation_Pages.md

 The rest of the file should be conform to the Markdown rules.

-After you finished writing your file, you will need to add the permalink as it's done for other files in the `_data/ontowiki_urls.yml` and the `_data/urls.yml`. files **spaces are important in yaml, use exactly the same amount of spaces as the other entries for this part use**
+After you finished writing your file, you will need to add the permalink as it's done for other files in the `_data/ontowiki_urls.yml` and the `_data/urls.yml` files.

+**spaces are important in yaml, use exactly the same amount of spaces as the other entries for this part use**

 Afterwards you will add your file into the `_data/sidebars/ontowiki_sidebar.yml` were you think it belongs to (Install, Developer, etc.).